doc-detective/doc-detective/README.md

   - Upgrade: `type` action to support env vars (Particularly useful for passing credentials).
   - Upgrade: `wait` action to support waiting for a specific element to be present, regardless of duration.
   - Upgrade: `startRecording` and `stopRecording` to support start, stop, and intermediate test action state image matching to track differences between video captures from different runs.
+- In-content test framing to identify when some content is covered by a test defined in another file.
+This could enable content coverage analysis.
 - Suggest tests by parsing document text.
   - Automatically insert suggested tests based on document text.